chicolucio/pH-diagrams/README.rst

 The web app was made with Streamlit_ and hosted on Heroku_.

-A local version of the Streamlit_ app can be used running the command ``streamlit-ph`` on a terminal after installing the package.
+A local version of the Streamlit_ app can be used cloning the repo and running ``streamlit run Home.py`` on a terminal.
 A browser window will open (if not, follow the instructions shown on the terminal output).

 A brief explanation on the chemical theory behind each diagram can be seen